stsiwo/go_concepts/goroutine_note.md

     channel <-data (4 times) // this will block here until another GR receive; make channel empty

 - closing: if a channel is closed, you cannot send a message any more and if you try, it will panic.
+- it is not mandatory to close channels since it is GCed. but it is useful to tell to receivers that senders sent all data so no more data by close the channel. reference: https://stackoverflow.com/questions/8593645/is-it-ok-to-leave-a-channel-open

 ### pipeline